xavierloos/sinatra/README.md

 :ballot_box_with_check: Restart your server and refresh the page.
 Check the terminal (server logs) and explain to your pair partner what you see

 :ballot_box_with_check: Change parts of the query string within the URL bar of your browser until you can fully explain how it works to your pair partner.

+## Sinatra: Using forms

+:ballot_box_with_check: Add a form to the view rendered by the /named-cat route

+:ballot_box_with_check: Set the form action attribute to the /named-cat path

+:ballot_box_with_check: Add an input element within the form, with a type attribute of text and a name attribute of name

+:ballot_box_with_check: Add another input element within the form, with a type attribute of submit and a value attribute of Submit

+:ballot_box_with_check: Visit the page in your browser.
+Use the form to change the name of the cat

+:ballot_box_with_check: Using <% if %> within your view, conditionally render the form only if a user has not entered a name (i.e. if @name is empty)

+:ballot_box_with_check: Explain to your pair partner how the attributes of inputs in the form affect the query string in the URL bar when you submit the form

+:ballot_box_with_check: Modify some of the attributes of the inputs (e.g. the name attribute) and explain to your pair partner how this affects the query string in the URL bar when you submit the form

+- :ballot_box_with_check: Print the incoming params to the server logs each time you visit the route
+- :ballot_box_with_check: Explain to your pair partner how modifying input attributes (e.g. name) affects the incoming params hash